How to Enable Advanced Graphics in Defender Application Guard

 Method 1Using Windows Security Settings

-First, you must install and enable Microsoft Defender Application Guard for the Microsoft Edge browser.
-Check out this guide if you haven’t done it yet: How to install and enable Microsoft Defender Application Guarde for Edge browser.
+First, ensure Microsoft Defender Application Guard is installed and enabled for the Microsoft Edge browser.
+Check out this guide if you haven’t done it yet: How to install and enable Microsoft Defender Application Guard for Edge browser.

-1. Open the Windows Security app.
-Search for “Windows Security” in your Start menu and click it.
+Open the Windows Security app to access advanced graphics settings.
+Search for "Windows Security" in your Start menu and click the search result.
+This app manages various security features for your computer.

 2. Click on the App & browser control section.